serrapa/serrapa.github.io/_posts/2022-09-30-mariana_trench_part_2.md

 > Limitations: other errors may occur, for example a mismatch between the lines.
 Furthermore, the highlighted line is often incorrect when using these workarounds, so do not rely on it.
 {: .prompt-warning }

-There are five steps between decompiling the APK and starting SAPP UI, so given my laziness, I created a [bash script](https://github.com/serrapa/mariana-trench-launcher) to run inside the Mariana Trench directory:
+There are five steps between decompiling the APK and starting SAPP UI, with respect to my laziness, I created a [bash script](https://github.com/serrapa/mariana-trench-launcher) runnable inside the Mariana Trench directory:

 ```console
 $ cd <MARIANA_PATH> & source venv/bin/activate & ./mariana-.sh <APK_PATH> [dev] [skip]